Indian Slow Cooker Recipe, Crockpot Chickpea Curry

 - If you are using dried chickpeas, soak 1 cup of chickpeas for 12 hours.
 Change the soak water once while soaking or soak them in the fridge.
 Discard the soak water and rinse beans before adding to the crockpot

 - Crockpot Cooking: Add soaked chickpeas to the crockpot.
-Add water to just cover the beans and cook on low for 8 hours
+Add water to just cover the beans and cook on low for 8 hours.
+If you are adding canned tomatoes, add those to the chickpea first, and then top up with water if necessary.

 - Stovetop Cooking: Add chickpeas and water to just cover the beans to a large saucepan, bring to a boil, skim the foam, cover and cook on low for 2 hours